greeve/cv/index.md

 - 2017 – Present, Member of the [HBLL][hbll] Metadata Management Working Group
 - 2019 – February 2020, Member of the [HBLL][hbll] Science & Engineering Department Review Team
 - 2019 – January 2020, Member of the [HBLL][hbll] Cataloging Department Assistant Hiring Committee
+- 2019, Techincal assistant for the 2019 Annual ULA Pre-conference RDA Workshop
 - 2019, Member of the [HBLL][hbll] Scientific Merit Review Task Force
 - 2019, Member of the [HBLL][hbll] Linked data transformation sub-group
 - 2019, Member of the 2019 [LD4][ld4] Conference Program Committee